-2. Line a baking pan with parchment paper and set aside.
+2. Line a cookie sheet with parchment paper and set aside.

 3. In a large bowl, cream butter and brown sugar together with a wooden spoon.
 Separate the egg and place the yolk in with the creamed butter and sugar.
 Place the egg white into a separate small bowl.
-Stir in the egg yolk until evenly incorporated into the butter and sugar mixture.
+Stir in the egg yolk into the butter and sugar mixture until fully incorporated.

 4. Add the vanilla to the mixture and stir to combine.

-5. Add the flour, salt, and cinnamon (if using) into the wet ingredients and stir to combine, using your hands to incorporate the final bit of flour if necessary.
+5. Add the flour, salt, and cinnamon into the wet ingredients and stir to combine, using your hands to incorporate the final bit of flour if necessary.

-6. Roll the dough into 12 balls approximately 1 1/2 inches in diameter, place on the baking tray.
+6. Roll the dough into 12 balls approximately 1 1/2 inches in diameter, place on the cookie sheet.

 7. Dip each ball into the reserved egg white and then into the chopped nuts.
-Roll the cookie ball around in the nuts until evenly coated and place back on the baking tray.
+Roll the cookie ball around in the nuts until evenly coated and place back on the cookie sheet.

-8. Press thumb at an upward angle into the center of each ball to make an indent.
-(If any of the cookie edges split when making the indents, press the split edges back together gently.)
+8. Press your thumb at an upward angle into the center of each ball to make an indent, but stop before pressing all the way through to the bottom.
+If any of the cookie edges split when making the indents, press the split edges back together gently.

-9. Fill each indent with about 3/4 tsp. cranberry sauce or jam.
+9. Fill each indent with about 3/4 teaspoon cranberry sauce.

 10. Bake in the preheated oven for 13 – 15 minutes or until the nuts are golden brown and the bottom of the cookies are a medium brown color.
-Let sit on the baking tray for about 5 minutes, then move onto a cooling rack.
+Let sit on the cookie sheet for about 5 minutes, then move onto a cooling rack.

 11. In a small bowl, mix together the powdered sugar and water.
+The glaze should be pourable but not watery.
+If needed, you can add 1 – 2 additional teaspoons of powdered sugar to obtain the correct consistency.
 Add glaze to a small zip top bag.
 When the cookies are cool, snip a tiny hole in the corner of the bag and drizzle glaze over top of the cookies.

 Keywords: thumbprint cookies, thumb print cookies, cranberry thumbprint cookies, cranberry almond thumbprint cookies